-As one of the world’s most active centers for the care of myeloproliferative disorder, MD Anderson has a level of experience and expertise that can make a profound difference in your treatment.
+As one of the world’s most active centers for the care of myeloproliferative disorders, MD Anderson has a level of experience and expertise that can make a profound difference in your treatment.
 Our experts design your personal care plan specifically for you, drawing upon the most advanced options with the least impact on your body.

-We are at the forefront of developing new treatments for MPD, including innovative drugs to improve blood counts.
+We are at the forefront of developing new cancer treatments for MPD, including innovative drugs to improve blood counts.
 As one of the nation’s leading MPD research programs, we are able to offer clinical trials of investigational agents, while most other cancer centers do not.

 Myeloproliferative Disorder Treatments